damianham/jooxe/README.md

 $ sudo echo "127.0.0.1  veggies.example.com" >> /etc/hosts
 ```

-If you now open a browser web page at http://hello.example.com you will see he output from the hello app.
+If you now open a browser web page at http://hello.example.com you will see the output from the hello app.

+The example apps use various concepts and could be helpful to illustrate how MEAN apps work.
+One important point to note is that
+Mongoose models must be unique across all apps.
+So for example if you have an Article model in apps/angular and you want
+articles in another app then the model must be called something else, e.g. AutoArticle (for the auto app).

 #### Server side examples
  - hello - a simple app that displays Hello World
  - veggies - uses mustache style markup for dynamic web pages [express-hbs](https://github.com/barc/express-hbs)
  - auto - a work in progress to discover views and controllers for dynamic routes
+ - secure - adds some security features to express

 ### Client side examples
  - angular - an AngularJS SPA with API backend
  - ionic - an Ionic application with API backend

+To get an Ionic app working create a new Ionic app and copy all of the contents to apps/ionic.
+Once you have the domain name
+and nginx routing setup as above then visit http://ionic.example.com to see the ionic app in your web browser.

 License